-Phelps and his wife, 32-year-old Nicole Johnson, were first secretly married in an intimate ceremony in June of 2016 — right before the Olympics — then the couple had a big beach wedding in Cabo San Lucas, Mexico in October that same year.
-The couple also has a 1-year-old son, Boomer Robert Phelps.
+Phelps and his wife, Nicole Johnson, were first secretly married in an intimate ceremony in June of 2016 — right before the Olympics — then the couple had a big beach wedding in Cabo San Lucas, Mexico in October that same year.
+The couple also has three children.

 Michael Phelps Endorsements and Sponsorships

 Phelps’ Olympic hardware over the years has landed him major corporate sponsors.
 Brands the swimmer represents or has in the past include:

 Phelps also posed for Wheaties, Corn Flakes and even Louis Vuitton.
 More recently, he’s promoted KRAVE Jerky on Instagram and has a partnership with Aqua Sphere, a swimming equipment manufacturer he’s partnered with to launch the MP brand.

 After Phelps won his eighth Olympic gold medal in 2008, he reportedly earned a $1 million bonus from then-sponsor Speedo.
 He put that bonus toward the Michael Phelps Foundation, which offers water-safety courses and swim training, according to an interview he did on Today.

 Phelps announced that the 2016 Rio Olympics would be his last.

 Where Does All That Money Go?
 How Today’s Richest Athletes Spend Their Fortunes

 - What Money Topics Do You Want Covered: Ask the Financially Savvy Female